ImageMagick/Usage-Markdown/canvas/index.md

 [![\[IM Output\]](gradient_range1.jpg)](gradient_range1.jpg) [![\[IM Output\]](gradient_range2.jpg)](gradient_range2.jpg) [![\[IM Output\]](gradient_range3.jpg)](gradient_range3.jpg) [![\[IM Output\]](gradient_range4.jpg)](gradient_range4.jpg) [![\[IM Output\]](gradient_range5.jpg)](gradient_range5.jpg)

-Notice that when given a single color the second color will be either '`white`' or '`black`', which ever produces the largest color distance from the given color.
+Notice that when given a single color the second color will be either '`white`' or '`black`', whichever produces the larger color distance from the given color.
-As such '`blue`' produces a '`blue-white`' gradient, while '`yellow`' generated a '`yellow-black`' gradient.
+As such, '`blue`' produces a '`blue-white`' gradient, while '`yellow`' generates a '`yellow-black`' gradient.

 > ![](../img_www/reminder.gif)![](../img_www/space.gif)
 > Gradients cannot currently be specified at other angles or involving more than two colors.
-> However as this ability is in integral part of SVG gradients, this situation will likely change, with a major improvement in gradient options.
+> However, as this ability is an integral part of SVG gradients, this situation will likely change, with a major improvement in gradient options.
 >
 > ![](../img_www/expert.gif)![](../img_www/space.gif)
 > "`gradient:`" currently does not understand non-RGB [Color Space](../color_basics/#colorspace) representations.
-> As such you can not use it to generate multi-color 'rainbow' gradients (using HSV space).
+> As such, you can not use it to generate multi-color 'rainbow' gradients (using HSV space).
-> However you can 'fudge' such gradients relatively simply.
+> However, you can 'fudge' such gradients relatively simply.
 > See [Gradients in other Colorspaces](#gradient_colorspace) below.

 Some particularly nice gradients include...